NicoleC-11/spotify_song_analysis/README.md

 To view the R markdown html document, open song_analysis_project.html.
 To view the original csv file, open spotify-2023.csv.
 To find the original dataset, follow the shortcut titled "Kaggle Spotify Dataset".
+To view only the raw code (not in markdown format), open song_analysis_raw.R.